Netlify-Deployment/tiak-portfoliosite-testfix/content/blog/2023-11-02-make-me-cry.md

 ---
-title: make me cry (2023)
+title: make me cry (2023-2026)
 date: Thursday November 2nd, 2023
-thumbnail: /images/uploads/untitled_artwork-8.png
+thumbnail: /images/uploads/250407000068080018.jpeg
 subcategory: Live Work
 ---
-'﻿make me cry' is a solo work inspired by/in response to the durational group work 'make banana cry' by Andrew Tay and Stephen Thompson.
-An existential exploration into the psyche of our titular artist (tia), the audience is delved into the horror and ambiguity of what it means to be the end result of a fetish versus participating in one, and the minstrelsy that accompanies BIPOC artists creating 'valuable' work for the consuming public.
+**'﻿make me cry'** is an existential solo exploration into the psyche of our titular artist (tia): What does it mean to be the end result of a fetish versus participating in one?
+What happens when the public self follows into the private life?
+And, can abstraction belong to those who aren’t white?
+A performance lecture using dance, clown, anecdote and performance theory, the audience is delved into the minstrelsy that accompanies BIPOC artists creating 'valuable' work for the consuming public.

-to watch the trailer, please click [here](https://youtu.be/A-VoBgJj4zc)
+to watch the trailer, please click here

-'﻿make me cry'
+**W﻿ORKSHOPS**

+2﻿023 - Fluid Festival Calgary AB

+2﻿024 - Magpie Collection Festival Edmonton AB

+**P﻿REMIERE**

+2﻿026 - Tangente Montreal PQ

+**C﻿REDITS**

 C﻿horeographer/Creator: Tia Ashley Kushniruk